PIH/petl/README.md

   that subsequent commits won't overwrite the "2.1.0" jar

 * Update the "petl_version" variable in Puppet to deploy the version of Petl you want to release on each server

-# TODO:

-* Deploy petl to maven (snapshots and releases)
-* Change from pulling petl from bamboo to maven and remove the Bamboo release steps above
-* Add ability to load (initial + updates) to jobs and datasources from external location (eg. url)
-* Add ability to check for updates to existing jobs and datasources from external location
-* Provide web services and/or a web application that enables a broad range of users to:
-  * Check for updates to current configuration based on source + version
-  * Load updates to current configuration if available
-  * View the details of the various jobs and the history of their execution
-  * View the last update date and current status of the Pipeline(s)
-  * Kick off an update of the pipeline(s)
-  * View any errors in running the pipeline(s)

 # Related Projects